orlagh-sweeney/breakfast-survey/README.md

 End Survey | When the user submits their answers the end_survey function is called.
 They are asked if they want to view the survey results by typing '1' or end the program by typing '2'.  | PASS
 End Survey Validation | If the user types anything other than '1' or '2' they are shown an error message and asked to try again. | PASS
 End Program | If the users chooses to end the program, the end_program function is called which displays a goodbye message and an option to restart the program by typing '1'. | PASS
-End Program Validation | If the user types anything other than '1' they are shown an error message and asked to try again. | PASS
+End Program Validation | If the user types anything other than '1', they are shown an error message and asked to try again. | PASS
 Restart Program | If the user chooses to restart the program, the main function is called and the user is brought back to the beginning of the program | PASS

 ### Bugs
 1. Answering survey questions:
 - When the user submitted their answer to a survey question, there was an error when comparing and validating user input with the valid answers.
-To validate the users survey answers, the program compares the users input (1, 2, 3 etc.) with the enumerate values assigned to the answer option which are stored in a variable called Valid each time a new question loads.
+To validate the users survey answers, the program compares the users input (1, 2, 3 etc.) with the enumerate values assigned to the answer option which are stored in a list called 'Valid' each time a new question loads.
 The enumerate value is an integer and the user input from the terminal is a string, this caused an error when validating.
-To fix this I converted the enumerate values to a string before appending these values to the Valid list.
+To fix this I converted the enumerate values to a string before appending these values to the 'Valid' list.
-3. Displaying the users survey answers:
+2. Displaying the users survey answers:
 - There was a bug when displaying the users survey answers in the terminal.
 This was due to omitting an empty string in the questions_anwswered list for question 4, and because the print statement was in the wrong line.
 These errors were fixed and the users answers are displayed as expected.
-2. Exit 'View Results':
+3. Exit 'View Results':
 - When the user was finished viewing survey results and wanted to exit this function, the 'exit' or 'EXIT' inputs were not working so there was no way to exit the program.
 I changed the code from "else choice = “exit” or ‘EXIT’" to "else choice in (‘exit’ ‘EXIT)" which solved the issue.
 The user is now able to exit this section of the program.

 ## Deployment
 The program was developed in Gitpod.
 It was then commited and pushed to GitHub.
-The finished project was deployed in Heroku using the Code Institue Python Terminal for display purposes.
+The finished project was deployed in Heroku using the Code Institute Python Terminal for display purposes.
 Deployment to Heroku was completed using the following steps:
 1. Run 'pip3 freeze > requirements.txt' in the terminal to add a list of dependencies to requirements.txt
 2. Commit these changes and push to GitHub.